pip-services/pip-services-docs/content/en/python/container/containers/_index.md

 <BR/>
 2. Object creation

-Then,the container recreates the objects and, if they implement the IConfigurable interface, passes them their configurations.
+Then, the container recreates the objects and, if they implement the IConfigurable interface, passes them their configurations.

 Once the objects of a container are configured, if they implement the [IReferencable interface](../../commons/refer/ireferencable), they are passed a set of references for recreating links between objects in the container.
 If the objects implement the [IOpenable interface](../../commons/run/iopenable), the **open()** method is called and they   start to work.
 <BR/>